-To get a taste of his work, read his op-ed on body discrimination in the dance industry, his personal essay on the body’s memory as it relates to LGBTQ+ discrimination, and more overemotional Pisces reactions to art below.
-Commission Kosta for your publication by clicking the button on the left.
+To get a taste of his work, read his op-ed on body discrimination in the dance industry, his personal essay on the body’s memory as it relates to homophobia and public displays of affection, and more overemotional Pisces reactions to art below.
+Get in touch with Kosta to contribute to your publication by clicking the button.

 Through his teaching, Kosta invites students (professional and non-professional dancers alike) to approach dance paying special attention to their own impulses, creativity, and agency.